Best Time To Visit Bulgaria: Weather, Seasons & Festivals By Month

 Kukeri, mummers perform rituals with costumes and big bells, intended to scare away evil spirits during the international festival of masquerade games Surva in Pernik, Bulgaria

-Spring, which is from March to May, and fall, which is from September to November, are the best times for sightseeing in Bulgaria’s historic cities like Sofia, Plovdiv, Varna, etc. The weather is milder, and the tourist crowds are not as large.
+Spring, from March to May, and fall, from September to November, are the best times for sightseeing in Bulgaria’s historic cities, such as Sofia, Plovdiv, and Varna.
+The weather is milder, and the crowds of tourists are not as large.

 Summers are pretty hot, making long walks for sightseeing less comfortable.
 During the peak months of July and August, locals head out of town on holiday.

-There are a lot of places to visit in Bulgaria, especially for sightseeing and cultural events.
+There are many places to visit in Bulgaria, especially for sightseeing and cultural events.

 Sofia, the capital and largest city of Bulgaria, is the best place to visit to dig up some history.
-The city holds the Alexander Nevsky Cathedral and the National Archaeological Museum.
+The city is home to the Alexander Nevsky Cathedral and the National Archaeological Museum.
 Apart from Sofia, you can visit other sites like the Rila Monastery, which has UNESCO status, Burgas, the annual sand festival, KvARTal, Sofia Film Fest, Surva Carnival, etc.

 Bulgaria has amazing cultural festivals and celebrations year-round.
 Here are some top events by month that are worth scheduling trips around: